 I’m thrilled to announce I’ve joined this program.
 I hope you will continue reading, sharing, and investing to ensure the work continues. - BWD

 In 2015, Major League Baseball and the players union created its Joint Domestic Violence, Sexual Assault and Child Abuse Policy.
-Since then, only two players probed under the league’s policy have evaded suspension.
-This February, the Pittsburgh Pirates gave one of those players a chance to make the team.
+Since then, a majority of players the league has confirmed it probed under its policy have been suspended.

 Once a heralded pitcher for the Cleveland Guardians, the Pirates signed Mike Clevinger to a minor league contract1 and gave the veteran a long look with the big league spring training roster.
 It is Clevinger’s third deal since MLB’s investigation, a process which ran from July 2022 to March 2023, became public knowledge.

 The public learned of the investigation in January 2023 when Olivia Finestead, Clevinger’s former fiancée and mother of his youngest child, began accusing him of domestic violence and child abuse on social media.
 Finestead claimed Clevinger strangled her before locking her and their child out of their home.
-She shared photos of bruises on her pregnant stomach to her Instagram, which she said came the pitcher throwing an iPad.
+She shared photos of bruises on her pregnant stomach to her Instagram, which she said came from the pitcher throwing an iPad.
 She backed up her experience with alleged screenshots of conversations with other women who said Clevinger assaulted and harassed them.

 An Instagram post from Finestead about her bruises.